m-froment/balloon-inv/README.md

 # Bayesian inversion of a planet's interior structure using balloon pressure data

-Froment, M., Brissaud, Q., Näsholm, S. P. and Schweitzer, J. (2025) _Joint source and subsurface inversion using earthquake-generated infrasound recorded by balloons_
+Froment, M., Brissaud, Q., Näsholm, S. P. and Schweitzer, J. (2025)

 This suite of codes performs the inversion of one component seismograms/pressure data to simultaneously retrieve the seismic source location and the planet's 1D velocity  structure.
 A Bayesian inversion approach is used, implementing different Markov chain Monte Carlo (McMC) algorithms.
 The inverted data consists of arrival times of Rayleigh Waves, P and S waves, measured from different types of signals:
 <ul>